ECO's First "Lost Concert"

 IV: Saltarello: Presto

-A note about COVID-19 and ECO's Live Performances
+A note about COVID-19, ECO's Live Performances, and Live-Streaming

 Evergreen Chamber Orchestra is committed to preserving the health and safety of our musicians, staff, and you – our audience.
 After evaluating our options and considering guidelines published by federal and state health authorities, we have decided to implement several policies and procedures to make sure our concerts are as safe as they possibly can be.
 Please take a moment to read our COVID-19 Policies for Live Events prior to purchasing a ticket.

-Our actual cost to produce this event with reduced capacity is around $50 per ticket.
+Our actual cost to produce this event is around $50 per ticket.

 All we ask is that if you are able to donate a bit in addition to the regular ticket price, please consider doing so.
 Even just a few dollars really does make a difference!